12 Most Dangerous Countries in Asia that are Safer than you think for Travelers

 By Katherine and Hali Relevant – Tara Lets Anywhere – facebook.com/taraletsanywhere

-Moreover, Mindanao has some of the best (and untouched) nature attractions in the country, as well as authentic culture.
+Moreover, Mindanao has some of the best (and untouched) natural attractions in the country, as well as authentic culture.
 In the Cotabato provinces alone, for instance, you can see the grand Asik-Asik Falls and then head south to Lake Holon to camp and mingle with the T’boli ethnic race.

 North Korea